ZeroDiff: Solidified Visual-Semantic Correlation in Zero-Shot Learning

 \subsection{Zero-shot Learning}

-Zero-Shot Learning (ZSL) is an area of research focusing on class-level generalizability~\citep{xian2018zero}.
+ZSL is a research area focused on class-level generalizability~\citep{xian2018zero}.
 The primary approaches to ZSL can be categorized into embedding and generative methods.
 Embedding methods~\citep{akata2015evaluation, yang2016zero, ding2017low, yang2016zero, chen2022transzero, ye2023rebalanced} learn a direct mapping from visual to semantic spaces or vice versa.
-TransZero++~\citep{chen2022transzero++} presents a transformer-based architecture into ZSL and introduced mutual learning~\citep{zhang2018deep} to align the classification results of semantic and visual space.
-In case of a limited number of training samples, embedding methods often under-perform generative methods on smaller datasets~\citep{chen2022transzero, ye2023rebalanced}.
+For example, TransZero++~\citep{chen2022transzero++} presents a cross-modal transformer-based architecture to ZSL.
+However, when training samples are limited, embedding methods often underperform compared to generative methods on smaller datasets\citep{chen2022transzero, ye2023rebalanced}.

-In contrast, generative ZSL methods employ a variety of generative models to synthesize images of unseen classes and then train a final classifier for these classes.
-There are also certain drawbacks for these methods.
-For example, GAN-based approaches frequently suffer from poor mode coverage~\citep{nowozin2016f, martin2017wasserstein, zhao2018bias}, while VAE-based methods are plagued by low sample quality~\citep{verma2018generalized}.
-To address these issues, some ZSL methods combine GANs and VAEs, such as f-VAEGAN~\citep{xian2019fvaegan} and TF-VAEGAN~\citep{narayan2020latent}.
-Furthermore, to compensate for the lack of discriminative power in predefined semantics, some generative ZSL approaches incorporate contrastive learning or disentangled learning to uncover potential semantics, as seen in CEGAN~\citep{han2021contrastive} and SDVAE~\citep{chen2021semantics}.
-However, these potential semantics are not directly used to generate images of unseen classes; they are only utilized for classifying test samples at test time.